Tips on selling (or buying) an antique or vintage clock

 Smiths Enfield mantel clock

-Smiths Enfield mantel clock serviced and prepared for sale
+Smiths Enfield mantel clock serviced and ready for its new owner

 Several images from different angles as well as a photo of the inside of the clock case are much more helpful than one photo.
 During the daylight, place the clock near a window and position yourself between the window and the clock to take a series of photos in natural light.
 If there is damage or wear take close-up photos of those areas.